HOW DO I CONVERT MY VAN INTO

 Before you start fitting your interior, make sure to fit any splash panels or curtains and blinds.

 You can now start mock fitting your interior units in the van.
 You want to make sure it is scribed to the van and also mock fit the bed to make sure it all fits before it's installed.
 Test everything opens and operates as it should.

 Now that the majority of bed and furniture moving has been done, we can fit our floor covering.
-Most campervan flooring is fairly hard-wearing, however, we leave it till later on in the process to give it the best chance.
+Most campervan flooring is fairly hard-wearing, however, we leave it until later on in the process, to give it the best chance.

 Make sure to sweep the ply before fitting the floor covering.

 FURNITURE FIT AND APPLIANCES

 Once you know that the furniture fits and everything is going to operate as it should you can look to bolt down and fix the interior.

 Once the interior is fitted you can route cables and pipes through the furniture and start final fitting the electrics and appliances such as fridges, hobs, sinks and heating.

 The final job is to fit the Rock 'n' Roll bed.
 Once this is done there may be additional jobs like adding a cupboard under the bed or turning your attention back to the cab; you could fit a swivel base to increase space or fit a cab carpet to make the space feel more comfortable.

 If you have any further questions, please join Leigh every Sunday at 8pm for his YouTube LIVE on our YouTube channel, where you can ask as many questions as you need about your build and chat with other subscribers